 In person sessions include the first class as well as two of the three board meetings.
 The rest of the sessions (team meetings, individual meetings and the third board meeting) will be held remotely and all the material will be provided online.
-Please be advised that students and faculty will decide the synchronous schedule together at a later date.

 - Based on the unique structure of the Management Simulation course, the process of establishing teams to manage the simulated companies must begin prior to the beginning of class.
 Having the teams and roles established by the instructor prior to class allows the students to be in their role for the entire term.
 Therefore, we need to develop a unique drop/add policy for the course.
 Typically, no one should drop or add the course after the week prior to the beginning of the term.
-Only the instructor, under special circumstances, can approve an exception to this rule. - Class Section 23480 is restricted to full-time students - Class Section 27542 is restricted to Professional MBA students - Blended format course.
-On-campus meetings to take place on the following dates: - Aug 31 118 Mervis - Week of Sept 18; likely Thursday, Sept.
-21 but based on individual teams - Week of Nov 6; likely Thursday, Nov 9 but based on individual teams - Dec 8 Friday afternoon poster board session
+Only the instructor, under special circumstances, can approve an exception to this rule. - Class Section 22946 is restricted to full-time students - Class Section 22226 is restricted to Professional MBA students

-• Spring 2018; MBA core courses offered every semester
+• Spring 2019; PT MBA core courses offered every semester